Turboscient/From-Elm-To-Redux-TypeScript/README.md

                      Tick t _ -> { model | time = t }
 ```

-This runs on Elm 0.19 and uses the GraphicSVG package in Elm primarily for displaying to the screen.
+This runs on Elm 0.19 and uses the GraphicSVG package in Elm primarily for the view.
 It was hosted in macoutreach.rocks, a web IDE that abstracts away some of the boilerplate Elm code.

 ## Highlights of Conversion